qAIRa/qAIRaMap-OpenSource/README.md

 <p align="center">
 <img src="./build/img/qAIRaMap.jpeg" alt="web view" width="400">
 </p>

+You can look for a more detailed documentation [here](https://qaira.github.io/)

 ## Getting Started

 Clone or download the project to the device where it will be used.